-What do these results imply for the evaluation and management of MPAs around the globe?
 A large theoretical literature has pointed out the importance of a wide range of economic and environmental factors in determining the effectiveness of MPAs (32, 40, 43).
-Our simulation results allow users to place this collective theory into context, clarifying under what states of the world we might expect to see particular effect sizes, and demonstrating what effect sizes we might reasonably expect to be detectable in the real world.
+Our simulation model allows users to place this collective theory into context, clarifying under what states of the world we might expect to see particular effect sizes, and demonstrating what effect sizes we might reasonably expect to be detectable in the real world.
 In the case of the Channel Islands, simulation modeling suggests for the network in question, an effect size on the order of 30% or smaller is likely, which our analysis in turn demonstrates may be challenging to detect.
 This cautionary tale is likely to hold for many coastal MPA networks around the world.